Magnitude meets persistence. Homology theories for filtered simplicial sets: Magnitude meets persistence

 \section{Magnitude meets persistence}

-In the final section of \cite{LS17} Leinster and Shulman list a series of open problems, the last two of which are as follows (from \cite[Section 8]{LS17}): \begin{quotation}
+In the final section of \cite{LS17} Leinster and Shulman list a series of open problems; two of these problems, as stated in a first version of their manuscript are as follows (these problems now appear with a change of wording in Section 8 of the published version of the manuscript): {\it

-\begin{enumerate} \item Magnitude homology only ``notices'' whether the triangle inequality is a strict equality or not.
+\begin{itemize} \item Magnitude homology only ``notices'' whether the triangle inequality is a strict equality or not.
 Is there a ``blurred'' version that notices ``approximate equalities''? \item Almost everyone who encounters both magnitude homology and persistent homology feels that there should be some relationship between them.
-What is it? \end{enumerate} \end{quotation}

-In this section we attempt a first answer to these problems, which we believe are intertwined: it is the blurred version of magnitude homology that is related to persistent homology.
-Indeed, as is apparent from Proposition \ref{P:MH eq}, the magnitude homology of a metric space $X$ is a homology theory that in a certain sense ``forgets'' the maps induced on the homology groups by the inclusions of simplicial sets $N(X)(\epsilon)\to NX(\epsilon')$, whenever $\epsilon'\geq \epsilon$, whereas the ``persistence'' in persistent homology is exactly the information given by such maps.
+What is it? \end{itemize} } In this section we attempt a first answer to these questions, which we believe are intertwined: it is the blurred version of magnitude homology that is related to persistent homology.
+Indeed, as is apparent from Proposition \ref{P:MH eq}, the magnitude homology of a metric space $X$ is a homology theory that in a certain sense forgets the maps induced on the homology groups by the inclusions of simplicial sets $N(X)(\epsilon)\to NX(\epsilon')$, whenever $\epsilon\leq \epsilon'$, whereas the ``persistence'' in persistent homology is exactly the information given by such maps.
 Thus, morally, these are very different homology theories.

-Our starting point is Definition B' of magnitude, which we adapt to coefficient functors not supported at points, but on intervals. \begin{definition} For any $\epsilon\in [0,\infty)$ define the following functor of coefficients:
+Our starting point is Definition B' of magnitude, which we adapt to coefficient functors not supported at points, but on intervals. \begin{definition}